The situation so far

 Applications for new, replacement and renewed National Entitlement Cards (NECs) are currently being accepted.
 However, what is available to you, and how you can access this, varies across Scotland due to the ongoing impact of COVID-19.

-Contact your local authority to find out how to apply in your area.
+Contact your local council to find out how to apply in your area.

-Due to current Scottish Government restrictions, please allow 4 weeks for your card to arrive.
+Please allow up to 4 weeks for your card to arrive.

-Please allow 4 weeks for applications made via your local authority (or other agency) or via getyournec.scot.
+Please allow up to 4 weeks for applications made via your local council (or other agency) or via getyournec.scot.

-If applicants have applied for a Young Scot NEC through their school, the school should provide more information on when their card will be delivered.
+If you have applied for a Young Scot NEC through your school, the school should provide more information on when your card will be delivered.

-SPT and local authorities are offering appointments via phone or email.
+SPT and some councils are offering appointments via phone or email.

-The Post Office is also able to process applications from those aged 60+ in the SPT area and in other areas where this service is normally offered.
+The Post Office is also able to process applications from those aged 60+ in the Strathclyde Partnership for Transport (SPT) council areas, as well as Aberdeenshire, Comhairle nan Eilean Siar, Highland and Perth & Kinross.

 People living in some council areas can apply online at getyournec.scot.
 A list of councils that offer this service is available under 'How do I apply for a card or replace/renew my card online?'.

-Any queries relating to applying for an NEC should also be directed to your local authority.
+Any queries relating to applying for an NEC should also be directed to your local council.

 Online applications for new, renewed and replacement cards are now available through getyournec.scot.